cincuranet/blog/tools/fb-net-external-engine.md

 #### Price and download

 _FbNetExternalEngine_ has a single price of €99, which gives you all the goodies described here and you can use it on as many servers as you have.
 Updates within major versions are included.
-There's also a [free version][2] which is limited to only one concurrently running execution at any given time and does not contain _Management procedures_ (see below).
+There's also a [free version][2] which is limited to only one concurrently running execution at any given time and does not contain _Integration interfaces_ and _Management procedures_ (see below).

 You can place the order [here][1].
 If you'd like to support the work on _FbNetExternalEngine_ even more - which would be greatly appreciated -, feel free to put your preferred amount into the note.